Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 All Opentrons Flex pipettes use pressure sensors to detect the presence or absence of a liquid in a well plate or reservoir.
 When added to a protocol, liquid level detection (LLD) stops the pipette tip at the surface of a liquid sample before aspirating.
 You can use LLD to avoid and recover from protocol errors or just check for the presence or absence of a fluid with or without interrupting a protocol run.
 For Opentrons Flex 8-Channel pipettes, the sensors are located in channels 1 and 8.
 For Opentrons Flex 96-Channel pipettes, the sensors are located in channels 1 and 96.

 .. note::
     LLD requires fresh, clean, and dry pipette tips.
-After aspirating, your pipette must discard the used tip and pick up a new one to perform additional LLD checks.
+After aspirating, your pipette must always discard the used tip (call :py:meth:`~.InstrumentContext.drop_tip`) and pick up a new one to perform additional LLD checks.

 Section Needs a Title
 ---------------------